ig3/anki-limitnew/README.md

 can be a bit confusing.

 Consider if your new card limit is 20 cards and you study 20 new cards.
-Then your count of new cards is 20, your limit is 20 and Anki will not show you any more new cards.
+With the older implementations, your count of new cards is 20, your limit is 20 and Anki will not show you any more new cards.
 If you continue to study so that your total number of reviews exceeds your WorkloadMax, then this add-on will reduce your new card limit to 0.
 Now, your new card limit is 0, but your count of new cards is still 20.
 If you then add 10 more new cards by custom study, your new card limit is still 0 and your count of new cards is reduced to 10, but 10 is still more than 0 so you will not see any more new cards.
 If you then allow another 15 new cards, your count of new cards studied is reduced to -5 (these adjustments are cumulative).
 Since -5 is less than 0, you will see 5 more new cards.

+The latest implementation is different.
+It changes the number of new cards you will see by changing the number of new cards seen, rather than the limit on new cards.
+Thus, it works consistently with how custom study
+works: to make Anki believe you have studied more or less new cards than you actually have.
+Being consistent with how custom study works, it will, hopefully, be a little less confusing if you do custom study.

 ## Filtered decks